imogenkinsman/algos/README.md

 This is an implementation of several common algorithms (and data structures) in Ruby.
 Much of it comes from algorithm descriptions in [Introduction to Algorithms](http://mitpress.mit.edu/books/introduction-algorithms).

-Algorithms:
+Sorting Algorithms:
 - merge sort
 - insertion sort
 - heap sort
 - quick sort
 - counting sort
+- radix sort

+Algorithms:
-- max subarray (recursive, less optimal)
+- max subarray (recursive, not optimal)
 - kadane's algorithm (optimal max subarray algorithm)

 Solutions to Common Problems: